CloudBees Jenkins JVM troubleshooting

 In many traditional programming languages, program memory was managed by the programmer.
-Java uses a process called “garbage collection” to manage program memory.
+Java uses a process called garbage collection to manage program memory.
 Garbage collection happens inside a running JVM and continuously identifies and eliminates unused objects in memory from Java programs.
-There are four different types of garbage collection algorithms:
+As of Java 8, there are four different types of garbage collection algorithms:

 Designed for single-threaded environments

 Does not make effective use of multiple processors so not a good fit for most Jenkins instances.